frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 "Now his mother and brethren came to him, and they could not get to him because of the crowd.
 And it was told him, 'Your mother and your brethren are standing outside, wishing to see you.'
 But he answered and said to them, 'My mother and my brethren are they who hear the word of God and act upon it'" (Luke 8:19-21).

 Our Lord gives great importance to the Word of God.
-Everybody who is to be so-called related to Him has to be someone who hears the Word of God and acts upon it.
+Everybody who is to be so-called related to Him has to be someone who "hears the Word of God and acts upon it."

 Elsewhere in Scripture, we're told, "Your words, Lord, are spirit, and they are life" (John 6:63).
 Those are very powerful words: Spirit and Life.
 We come to the Word of God to find enlightenment, a light for our path, a lampstand, a light that shows us the way in our journey.
 We come to the Word of God to find peace, joy, and meaning.
 It's a continual revelation of a mystery.